Alfresco/docs-alfresco/digital-workspace/latest/process/starting.md

     The name of all the linked processes along with their starting date is displayed.

-3. Click on **View Details** to view more information about the tasks completed.
+3. Click on **View Details** to view more information about the specific process.

    > **Note:**  You will require permmision to access the details.